parcelcraft/docs/getting-started.md

 #### I can't find my EasyPost API key

 Make sure you have added your billing details and your address in your EasyPost dashboard to confirm your identity.
-If you still can't find you EasyPost API key [in your EasyPost account on this page](https://www.easypost.com/account/settings?tab=api-keys), you'll need to contact [EasyPost Support](https://support.easypost.com/hc/en-us/requests/new) to ask them to enable API Keys on your account.
+If you still can't find your EasyPost API key [in your EasyPost account on this page](https://www.easypost.com/account/settings?tab=api-keys), you'll need to contact [EasyPost Support](https://support.easypost.com/hc/en-us/requests/new) to ask them to enable API Keys on your account.

 ####  I don't have a Stripe account